ansys/actions/doc/source/release-actions/index.rst

     {{ inputs_table }}

-Code sample for using this action:
+Here is a code sample for using this action:

 .. code-block:: yaml